Purpose

 - Open Purchase Orders: Close or delete any open POs (if Purchasing module enabled)

-- Open Inventory Items: Mark inventory as used or delete open items (if Inventory module enabled)
+- Open Inventory Items: Mark inventory as depleted or delete open items (if Inventory module enabled)

 Resolution steps: